Lorentz-violating modifications to particle dynamics, thermodynamics and vacuum energy in bumblebee gravity: Deriving the modified dispersion relation

-In summary, the obtained relation corresponds to a relationship between momentum and energy determined by the radial components of the metric.
-The next stage of the study addresses the main aspects of the black hole background considered here.
+In summary, the obtained relation corresponds to a relationship between momentum and energy determined by the radial components of the metric\footnote{{Notice that Ref.~\cite{filho2025particlemotion} adopts a metric signature different from the one used in the present work.
+To avoid ambiguities, the conventions employed here should be read from Eqs.~(\ref{metric}) and (\ref{hamiltonian}).
+In addition, when reproducing or comparing the results of Ref.~\cite{filho2025particlemotion} with the present analysis, one must account for the difference in signature, since it may introduce relative sign changes in some expressions and consequently affect their physical interpretation.}} The next stage of the study addresses the main aspects of the black hole background considered here.
 Attention is first directed to the effective refractive index, the group velocity of particle modes, and the associated time delay.
 The discussion is then extended to the interaction potential, treating both massless and massive excitations.
 Finally, a thermodynamic analysis is developed within the framework of ensemble theory, where the focus is restricted to massless bosons, making it possible to compute all thermodynamic quantities in closed analytic form.